yoyuse/vsc-yutils/README.md

 ### `Yutils: Recenter`

-Scroll so that current line is in middle (or top) of viewport
+Scroll so that current line is in middle (or top, bottom) of viewport

 * `ctrl+l` (macOS) or `ctrl+alt+l` (Windows and Linux)